Warrior-li/JAVA2024/Weekly Workbooks/04 MVC and Collections/README.md

 These slides and videos cover a feature of Java called **Generics**.
 This mechanism allows us to designate a particular compound data structure to hold a specific object type.
 This allows us to make use of untyped data structures, whilst at the same time enforcing type checking at compile time.

 Using the knowledge you have gained from the above slides and videos, convert the board grid data structure contained in the `OXOModel` class from arrays into an
-<a href="https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ArrayList.html" target="_blank">ArrayList</a> data structure.
+<a href="https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/util/ArrayList.html" target="_blank">ArrayList</a> data structure.

-In order to fully implement dynamic board size features, you will need to:
+In order to fully implement support for dynamic board sizes, you will need to:
 - Change your `cells` variable from a 2D array into some `ArrayList` elements
 - Alter the OXOModel constructor to initialise your `ArrayList` data structure
 - Update the cell owner "getter" and "setter" methods to operate on the `ArrayList` elements